Home

 Solution:

-Oxidation involves the gain of oxygen or the loss of electrons in a chemical reaction.
+Oxidation involves either the gain of oxygen or the loss of hydrogen by a substance during a chemical reaction.

 Correct Answer: True